swcarpentry/shell-novice/01-filedir.md

-`cd` stands for "change directory", which is a bit misleading: the command doesn't change the directory, it changes the shell's idea of what directory we are in.
+`cd` stands for "change directory", which is a bit misleading: the command doesn't change the directory, it changes the shell's idea of what directory we are in as we **move around in our directory**.

 Let's say we want to move to the `data` directory we saw above.
 We can use the following series of commands to get there: